ComputeCanada/magic_castle/docs/README.md

 Refer to [Magic Castle Globus Endpoint documentation](globus.md).

-### 10.8 Recovering from mgmt1 rebuild
+### 10.8 Recovering from puppet rebuild

-The modifications of some of the parameters in the `main.tf` file can trigger the rebuild of the `mgmt1` instance.
+The modifications of some of the parameters in the `main.tf` file can trigger the rebuild of the `puppet` instance.
 This instance hosts the Puppet Server on which depends the Puppet agent of the other instances.
-When `mgmt1` is rebuilt, the other Puppet agents cease to recognize Puppet Server identity since the Puppet Server identity and certificates have been regenerated.
+When `puppet` is rebuilt, the other Puppet agents cease to recognize Puppet Server identity since the Puppet Server identity and certificates have been regenerated.

-To fix the Puppet agents, you will need to apply the following commands on each instance other than `mgmt1` once `mgmt1` is rebuilt:
+To fix the Puppet agents, you will need to apply the following commands on each instance other than `puppet` once `puppet` is rebuilt:
 ```
 sudo systemctl stop puppet
 sudo rm -rf /etc/puppetlabs/puppet/ssl/
 sudo systemctl start puppet
 ```

-Then, on `mgmt1`, you will need to sign the new certificate requests made by the instances.
+Then, on `puppet`, you will need to sign the new certificate requests made by the instances.
 First, you can list the requests:
 ```
 sudo /opt/puppetlabs/bin/puppetserver ca list